fpasserini/DataScienceCoursera/README.md

 # DataScienceCoursera

-This repository has been created to collect all my work developed within the Data Science Specialization on Coursera.
+This repository has been created to collect all the work developed by me within the Data Science Specialization on Coursera.